vatesfr/terraform-provider-xenorchestra/docs/resources/vm.md

 - `host` (String)
 - `hvm_boot_firmware` (String) The firmware to use for the VM.
 Possible values are `bios` and `uefi`.
 - `installation_method` (String) This cannot be used with `cdrom`.
 Possible values are `network` which allows a VM to boot via PXE.
+- `memory_min` (Number) The amount of memory in bytes the VM will have.
+Set this value equal to memory_max to have a static memory.
 - `name_description` (String) The description of the VM.
 - `power_state` (String) The power state of the VM.
 This can be Running, Halted, Paused or Suspended.
 - `resource_set` (String)